 9. Fisherman´s Bastion

 One of the top attractions in Budapest.
-You can access from Buda Castle or by bus.
+You can access from Buda Castle, feet, or by bus.
 Its unique fortification and lookout towers, provide a stunning view of the city.

 A truly unique and gorgeous sight.
 The architecture is so different from everything else you see in Budapest with hundreds of tourists visiting on a daily basis.

-You visit both in the morning and at night.
-During the night the view of the Parliament across is breathtaking.
+We suggest you visit both in the morning and at night, when the view of the Parliament across is breathtaking.

 10. Palace of Arts